Ages 35-40, First Years Overseas

 The two years 1995-1996 had been great years, but 1997 was bringing in dramatic changes.
 It is also notable that in 1994 when I had seen the incredibly large numbers of highrise buildings under construction in Bangkok and questioned whether this was sustainable, I had actually been right at the time, and later wrong to go along with the groupthink of so many high level experts in the business community who were so overconfident that the "Asia tigers" were able to continue this kind of strong growth for the foreseeable future.

-Right after the currency crash and massive layoffs, most working expats left Thailand in 1997.
-I stayed.
-I still had enough consulting work if I really scrambled and a little bit of savings to get by awhile, but only if I spent them in Thailand and spent very, very carefully.
+I thought I would still have enough consulting work if I worked very hard trying to find small jobs.
+Companies had tight budgets after the crash.
+I had a little bit of savings to get by awhile, but only if I spent them in Thailand and spent very, very carefully.
 If I moved the money overseas, the buying power was much less.

-I used my idle time in 1997-98 to complete the book on space settlement, in 1997-98.
+I used my idle time in 1997-98 to complete the book on space settlement, a major life goal.
 I self-published it in 1998, paying for all the printing costs myself, for 1000 copies.
-No publisher was interested in publishing it because I also insisted on having the entire contents of the book freely available on the internet, and in fact the internet version would stay more up to date.
+Many of those copies I mailed to leaders around the world at my own expense.

 My thinking was this:

 • I had been too busy with business interruptions and other exciting frontiers like internet to complete my own main humanistic contribution in this generation, space settlement.
+Now I had free time, not by choice but by economic collapse, so I wanted to quickly complete the goal of writing a book and website.

-• Space settlement based on utilizing lunar and asteroidal resources near Earth had always suffered from lack of publicity.
-Before the web, I had to lobby journalists in the centralized media.
-Now, the internet web represented decentralized publishing, and was just emerging.
-If I publicized the professional work in this area on the web, both current and historical, maybe I would be contacted by other people with the same commitment as myself, and something would get moving.
+In 1998, the internet web in its early years of high growth gave me an opportunity to reach the public directly, without trying to go thru the mainstream media.
+If I publicized the professional work in this area on the web, both current and historical, I hoped that maybe I would be contacted by other people with the same commitment as myself, and something would get moving.

-The space settlement website was highly popular, but the donations were quite insufficient, and the book sales had little profit margin due to international shipping costs.
 I had countless volunteers, but few actually followed up with any work as agreed, and most of the work which did come back was of poor quality and late.
-To get decent work, we needed money and fixed-fee contract jobs, not rely entirely on volunteers.
+To get decent work, we needed money and fixed-fee contract jobs, not rely entirely on volunteers, but I didn't have money for that.

 I arrived on the second day of the conference.
 Having crossed 11 time zones, the jet lag was about as bad as it could get, and I was pretty exhausted from the flight.
 I arrived to find out that people were looking for me because I had been appointed a moderator for a session the previous day.
 Something was lost in the emails.
 However, I had a presentation to deliver almost right away.

 I also experienced difficulty speaking English as regards big words, as I hadn't spoken my native language much over the previous year, and I had learned to use simple English in Asia.
 Being with sophisticated people, I was often at a loss for sophisticated words and expression, unlike yesteryears.
 My mind was a bit foggy from the 12 hour shift in my schedule, and I stumbled thru my presentation and the rest of the conference.
-After awhile, I learned to just stay quiet and watch.
-Nonetheless, it was interesting to see and meet some of the new people who had entered the quality literature and business work.
-I had hoped maybe there was some work I could do in the USA, but there was apparently nothing on the immediate horizon.
-There were people at the conference who had been in my current position before, and had needed to suspend their efforts periodically when nothing had taken off and go back to other work.
+After awhile, I learned to just stay quiet and watch, and focus on person to person networking in the halls and social events.

 I had a good few days talking with old friends and new acquaintances.
 As the conference was winding down, it started to go along the lines of some before it -- ad hoc, short technical workshops at the end.
 I was more concerned with business and sponsorship.
 However, it didn't look like I'd get any work in any space development field anytime soon.